kcmhub/kafka-streams/README.md

 3. Use KCM commands to:
    - Produce messages to the input topic (for example JSON or plain text)
    - Consume messages from the output topic to verify that your topology processes records as expected
+## Extending this template
+To use this repository as a template for your own Kafka Streams service:
+1. Clone or copy the project.
+2. Change the Maven coordinates (`groupId`, `artifactId`, `version`) in `pom.xml` as needed.
+3. Update the application name and Kafka Streams configuration in `application.yml`.
+4. Create your own topology classes under `io.kcmhub.streams` (or another package) and wire them in `StreamsTopologyConfig`.
+5. Add or adjust configuration properties and override them via environment variables following the pattern described above.
+## License and contributions
+This project is licensed under the Apache License 2.0.
+See the [`LICENSE`](LICENSE) file for details.
+Contributions are welcome.
+Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines on how to propose changes.